 Where is it?

-17 June, time tbc – Group A match
+17 June, time tbc – Group B match

-21 June, time tbc – Group A match
+22 June, time tbc – Group B match

 Where to stay

-Rome has a multitude of accommodation options to suit all budgets, from inexpensive mini hotels and hostels to more luxurious lodgings.
+Saint Petersburg has a host of accommodation options to suit all budgets, from inexpensive mini hotels and hostels to more luxurious lodgings.
 See useful links below.